instantiator/open-social-distributor/docs/post-composition.md

   --version                   Display version information.
 ```

-* Using the `-m` option, provide the post message content.
+* Use the `-m` option to provide the post message content.
 * Provide a link to accompany the message content with the `-l` option.
 * Provide a list of paths to images for the post with the `-i` option.
 * Provide descriptions of the images with the `-d` option.